-We all know the importance of a well organized to-do list.
+We all know the importance of a well-organized to-do list.

-A to-do list (usually) doesn’t indicate how important each one actually is.
+A to-do list (usually) doesn’t indicate how important each task actually is.
 So, when you write off, let’s say, some 80% of your tasks, you feel pretty good about yourself, right?
 You feel productive and successful in doing your job.

-Since the prehistoric times, it is in our nature to save as much energy as possible.
+Since prehistoric times, it is in our nature to save as much energy as possible.
 Since simpler and easier tasks require less energy than the complex ones, with getting those first – our odds of survival increase.
 We can’t fight it, but we can outsmart our instinct.
 We’ll talk about that further in the text.

 So, when you’re done with 23 of 30 tasks from your to-do list, you feel as if you accomplished something very important and you go home happy and fulfilled.
-But, just around the corner the consequence of our inaction awaits (to crush your newly acquired enthusiasm).
-It’s name is productive procrastination.
+But, just around the corner, the consequence of our inaction awaits (to crush your newly acquired enthusiasm).
+Its name is productive procrastination.

 Productive procrastination is the act of being all busy while still procrastinating on your most important tasks.